Code of Conduct for the Sexual Exploitation of Children in Travel and Tourism: History

+The Code of Conduct for the Protection of Children from Commercial Sexual Exploitation in Travel and Tourism was adopted in 1998 with the support of the United Nations World Tourism Organization (UNWTO).
+According to UNICEF, the code has gained over 1000 signatories, in 42 countries.
+The Code of Conduct for the Protection of Children from Commercial Sexual Exploitation in Travel and Tourism is now considered one of ECPAT's significant successes and has raised awareness of the sexual exploitation of children.

 Since 2004, the Code has operated as an independent international organization but maintain close ties with the ECPAT International network as many national ECPAT members work to promote the Code as Local Code Representatives.
-Currently, The Code secretariat is based in Bangkok, Thailand.
+Currently, the Code secretariat is based in Bangkok, Thailand.